cpenalobel/cs181/README.md

 - random_forest_under_construction.ipynb
   Contains functions to run a Random Forest Regressor on a data frame containing features.
 Also can be set up to do cross-verification     and prepare sets for submission to Kaggle.

+- sample_edited.ipynb
+  An edited version of the sample.ipynb from the source code; contains earlier versions of the Random Forest Regressor and related
+  functions.